Faculty of Philosophy, University of Oxford: Henry Wilde Prize

 The Henry Wilde Prize in Philosophy is awarded annually for an outstanding performance in Philosophy.

 Research centres

 Future of Humanity Institute

 The Future of Humanity Institute (FHI) was founded by Nick Bostrom in 2005 to "assess how dangerous AI and other potential threats might be to the human species".
 It was closed down on 16 April 2024, having "faced increasing administrative headwinds within the Faculty of Philosophy".
 The Institute's final report described a "gradual suffocation by Faculty bureaucracy", noting that "[t]he flexible, fast-moving approach of the institute did not function well with the rigid rules and slow decision-making of the surrounding organization".
 In May 2024, the independent Oxford student newspaper, Cherwell, described shuttering of FHI with the headline "Institute accused of ‘eugenics on steroids’ shut down by Oxford University".

 Global Priorities Institute

 The Global Priorities Institute was founded in 2018, to investigate the question of "how to do the most good".
-The institute was shut down in July 2025.
+The institute closed in July 2025.